Buy Percocet Online

 Oxycodone can cause your breathing to slow or stop, and death may occur.
-If you have slow breathing with long breaks, blue lips, or are difficult to wake up, someone caring for you should administer naloxone and seek emergency medical attention.
+If you have slow breathing with long breaks, blue lips, or difficult waking up, someone caring for you should administer naloxone and seek emergency medical attention.

 Acetaminophen can cause a severe skin reaction that can be fatal in rare cases.
-This could happen even if you have previously taken acetaminophen or Tylenol with no adverse effects.
-If you experience skin redness or a rash that spreads and causes blistering and peeling, stop taking this medication and contact your doctor right away.
+This could happen even if you have taken acetaminophen or Tylenol with no adverse effects.
+If you experience skin redness or a rash that spreads and causes blistering and peeling, stop taking this medication and contact your doctor immediately.